Fan service: Types

 Keith Russell defines fan service as "the random and gratuitous display of a series of anticipated gestures common in Manga and Anime.
 These gestures include such things as panty shots, leg spreads and glimpses of breast".
 Russell regards fan service as being an aesthetic of the transient "glimpse", which he contrasts with the gaze, as it takes the mind unaware and open to "libidinous possibility" without mediation.
 He considers the fan service object to be reassuring in its unrealistic nature and to be confirming the "freedom of desire".

 Shoujo manga, aimed at female readers, also includes fan service, such as showing male characters "half-naked and in enticing poses".
 Robin Brenner notes that in the US comics culture, fan service aimed at women is rare, and also that in Japan, series can be famous for their fan service content.
 Chris Beveridge explains this mindset with Agent Aika: "There's some sort of plot in there, but that's not the reason you're watching it. ... we're watching this for the sheer amount of fanservice."
 Male homoeroticism, such as accidental kisses, is a common feature of fan service for women and has been described as "easier to get away with" in terms of censorship than fan service for males.
 In the Boys' Love genre, fan service is "artwork or scenes" in products that "depict canonical characters in a homosocial / homoerotic context".
 Shoujo manga series may eroticise its female leads as well for crossover appeal, as fan service aimed at a potential male audience.

-Brenner notes that fan service can be offputting to teen readers, as in a male reading shoujo manga or a female reading shounen manga and that in general fan service is more criticised when it features a female character.
+Brenner notes that fan service can be offputting to some teen readers, as in a male reading shoujo manga or a female reading shounen manga and that in general fan service is more criticised by some when it features a female character.
 She cites Tenjo Tenge as an example of a fan service–laden series.
 When the series was localised, a large amount of this fan service was removed, leading to outcry from fans.